An0mal1e/An0mal1e/README.md

 I'm a python developer but my heart is in cybersecurity.

 - :basketball_man: I love Basketball and i play when i have time!
-- :desktop_computer: I love games!
+- :desktop_computer: I love Games!

 ### Stats